Evidence-Decision-Feedback: Theory-Driven Adaptive Scaffolding for LLM Agents: Evaluation

 \subsection{Student and Teacher Perceptions}

-Post-study student survey responses revealed students responded positively to Copa overall, agreeing that \textit{``the questions Copa asked were appropriate''} (mean $= 3.81$ on a five-point Likert scale) and Copa \textit{``asks questions that made me think about my model''} (mean $= 3.88$).
-This suggests Copa successfully implemented its intended design goal of prioritizing critical thinking over direct solutions.

-This behavior was not always appreciated.
-Ratings for perceived agent understanding (\textit{``I feel like Copa understood what I was doing''}) and feedback utility (\textit{``I feel like Copa's suggestions were useful''}) were lower (mean $= 2.69$ and $2.77$, respectively), indicating a disconnect between Copa's pedagogical intent and students' desire for answers.
-One group reported that Copa was ``broken'' and expected direct feedback rather than ZPD-aligned hints.
-This illustrates a broader tension between principled, scaffolded support and students' expectations.
+Post-study survey data revealed students responded positively to Copa overall, agreeing that \textit{``the questions Copa asked were appropriate''} (mean $= 3.81$ on a five-point Likert scale) and Copa \textit{``asks questions that made me think about my model''} (mean $= 3.88$).
+This behavior was not always appreciated, as ratings for perceived agent understanding (\textit{``I feel like Copa understood what I was doing''}) and feedback utility (\textit{``I feel like Copa's suggestions were useful''}) were lower (mean $= 2.69$ and $2.77$, respectively).
+While students reported appreciating Copa's inquiry-based approach, they often became frustrated with the agent when their desire for direct answers was not met.
+This highlights a broader tension between principled support and students' agency and expectations.

-Findings aligned with educators' classroom experiences.
-They noted that (1) students become frustrated when they do not receive immediate answers (\textit{``I agree with your conclusion...students wanting immediate answers''}); (2) this expectation is shaped by their prior experiences with ChatGPT (\textit{``ChatGPT [is] so desperate to provide help...they've already become accustomed''}); and (3) a persistent tension exists between instructional goals and student wishes, as students often \textit{``just [want]...the right answer...check the box and move on.''}
+Our findings aligned with educators' experiences, who agreed that (1) students become frustrated when they do not receive immediate answers (\textit{``I agree with your conclusion...students wanting immediate answers''})---an expectation shaped by students' prior ChatGPT experience, they noted; and (2) a persistent tension exists between instructional goals and student wishes, as students often \textit{``just [want]...the right answer...check the box and move on.''} They also remarked that students hold different expectations for agents than humans, underscoring the importance of students ``buying in'' to agent instructional intent.

-One educator observed that student frustration was most pronounced due to repetitive interaction loops in which Copa withheld progress until understanding was demonstrated---particularly when students declined to act on feedback---noting that, while pedagogically intuitive, such questioning may not always be optimal \cite{popp2020ask}.
-Another viewed this positively, noting this behavior \textit{``gives Copa more of a human response''}.
-Educators emphasized that students hold different expectations for agents than humans, underscoring the importance of student buy-in.
-To support this, one educator suggested sharing prior study findings with new cohorts at the outset to communicate Copa's benefits and having Copa explain \emph{why} students are stuck in such loops during interaction as a strategy for improving transparency and engagement.